MicrosoftDocs/azure-docs/articles/lighthouse/how-to/monitor-delegation-changes.md

 ## View delegation changes in the Azure portal

-Users who has been assigned the Monitoring Reader Azure built-in role at root scope can view delegation changes directly in the Azure portal.
+Users who has been assigned the Monitoring Reader role at root scope can view delegation changes directly in the Azure portal.

 1. Navigate to the **My customers** page, then select **Activity log** from the left-hand navigation menu.
 1. Ensure that **Directory Activity** is selected in the filter near the top of the screen.